 Lucille's Question: Our divorce was finalized five years ago and the judge ordered that my ex was to refinance.
-At the time, I signed a quit claim deed to take my name off of the property.
+At the time, I signed the quitclaim deed to take my name off of the property.
 However, he has never tried to refinance it and it is on my credit reports as my debt.
 He also filed for bankruptcy and then the debt transferred over to my name completely.
 Do I still own this property?
-What are my legal rights for getting myself off of the loan and can I make him refinance?
+What are my legal rights for getting my name off of the loan and can I make him refinance?

 Brette's Answer: You need to go back to court on a violation of the order.
 Since you signed a quit claim deed, you technically are not a legal owner anymore, even though the debt is in your name.
 You need the court to rectify this situation for you.
 You could ask for financial indemnification, or you could ask to have the property transferred back to you.
 Since he filed for bankruptcy, the debt isn't legally his anymore and he can't refinance it.
 You are going to need to go back to court to get this straightened out.